Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 lookup "Done" column at Prize & Promotions Project Boards in the Projects section above or click [here](https://github.com/Paulo-AndradeB/Prize-Promotions/projects/1)

+# Pull requests

+Please make sure to create your pull request from the respective [feature branches](https://github.com/Paulo-AndradeB/Prize-Promotions/branches) that you would like to contribute to. if you need a new feature, please get in touch with me.

 # Get in touch